ahmerds/node-auth-server/README.md

 ## Deployment

-Can be deployed with docker
+Can be deployed with docker or using your Node.js deployment strategy

 ## Built With